Should You Use A Fitness and Activity Tracker? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 - Online Community is not as active as of Fitbit.

 The Garmin Vivosmart HR is the best activity tracker for those who are involved in intense workouts and exercise on regular basis.
 The featured rich fitness band stands tall in the competition and beats others like Fitbit Charge HR and Jawbone Up3 by its waterproof design and touchscreen with smart notifications feature.
 The Garmin Vivosmart HR+ (Not the Vivosmart HR) also features the GPS, which provides more accurate results for distance traveled, steps count and other activities.
 The optical heart rate monitor allows 24/7 heart rate monitoring as well.

 On the other hand, the companion app for Garmin Vivosmart HR is not featured rich and little complicated to use as compared to Fitbit Charge HR.
 Similarly, its social community is not as active as of Fitbit.

-If you are looking for a tracker which can track your intense activities and lets you have an eye on notifications without touching your phone, Garmin Vivosmart HR is the best fitness tracker for you.
-Not only the Garmin Vivosmart HR provides all the features of any modern fitness tracker, it also shows you weather details and allows you control music player and camera remotely.
+If you are looking for a tracker which can track your intense activities and lets you have an eye on notifications without touching your phone, Garmin Vivosmart HR is the best activity tracker for you.
+Not only the Garmin Vivosmart HR provides all the features of any modern activity tracker, it also shows you weather details and allows you control music player and camera remotely.

-Microsoft Band 2 is a feature rich fitness tracker with Microsoft Health app support and is a lot improved model as compared to the first version of Microsoft Band.
+Microsoft Band 2 is a feature rich activity tracker with Microsoft Health app support and is a lot improved model as compared to the first version of Microsoft Band.

-- Equipped with all the modern sensors being used in fitness trackers more than any other fitness tracker.
+- Equipped with all the modern sensors being used in activity trackers more than any other activity tracker.